IMAGE CROPPER

 • PNG – best for sharp text, logos, and transparency.

-• JPG — smaller file size for photos (use a higher quality for cleaner results).
+• JPG – smaller files for photos; increase quality for cleaner results.

-• Use the meta line under the preview to confirm your final crop size before downloading.
+Tip: Use the meta line under the preview to confirm the final crop size before downloading.

 Troubleshooting & FAQ